Existence of at least $k$ solutions to a fractional $p$-Kirchhoff problem involving singularity and critical exponent: Acknowledgement

 \section{Acknowledgement}

-The author S. Ghosh thanks the Council of Scientific and Industrial Research (CSIR), India, for the financial assistantship received to carry out this research work (CSIR no. 09/983(0013)/2017-EMR-I).
-D. Choudhuri thanks the Science and Engineering Research Board (SERB), India for the research grant (MTR/2018/000525) to carry out the research.
+The author S. Ghosh thanks the Council of Scientific and Industrial Research (CSIR), India, for the financial assistantship received to carry out this research work.
+D. Choudhuri thanks the National Board for Higher Mathematics (N.B.H.M.), Department of Atomic Energy (DAE) India, [02011/47/2021/NBHM(R.P.)/R\&D II/2615] India,to carry out the research.
+A.\,Fiscella is member of the {Gruppo Nazionale per l'Analisi Ma\-tema\-tica, la Probabilit\`a e le loro Applicazioni} (GNAMPA) of the {Istituto Nazionale di Alta Matematica ``G. Severi"} (INdAM).
+A.\,Fiscella realized the manuscript within the auspices of the FAPESP Thematic Project titled ``Systems and partial differential equations" (2019/02512-5).